-Last year – October 16 to be exact – I (un)officially became the luckiest person in the world.
+Last year – October 16 to be exact – I (un)officially became the luckiest person I know.

 Why, you might ask?
 This is why: